"Protection from Energy!"

-  “Gwennie!”
-Alesia squealed excitedly, decorum be damned, not at all minding that she was a thirty-year-old woman.
-“Oh my God!
-It feels that we haven’t seen each other FOREVER.”
+"Gwennie!"
+Alesia squealed excitedly, decorum be damned, not at all careful that she was a thirty-year-old woman.
+"Oh my God!
+It feels that we haven't seen each other FOREVER."

-“I KNOW!”
+"I KNOW!"
 Gwen articulated her excitement with every limb she possessed, giddy with barely contained excitement.
-“You can’t know how happy I am feeling right now!
-O, God!
-I think I just pulled my back.”
+"You can't know how happy I am feeling right now!
+I can't even think straight."